bloominstituteoftechnology/Precourse/Lesson7-JS-IV/README.md

 ### Key:Value pairs

 Unlike arrays that have index valued items, objects use a concept called key:value pairs.
 The key is the identifier and the value is the value we want to save to that key.
 The syntax is "key: value".
 Objects can hold many key:value pairs, they must be separated by a comma (no semi-colons inside of an object!).
 Keys are unique in an object, there can be only one key of that name.
 Although, multiple keys can have the same value.
-Values can be any Javascript type, string, number, boolean, array, function or even another object.
+Values can be any Javascript type, string, number, bou..olean, array, function or even another object.
 In this demo we will create a user object.

 ```javascript
     const user = {